gchq/stroom-docs/content/en/community/dev-guide/stroom-in-an-ide.md

 The Junit integration tests that need a database can either be run against the local MySQL (i.e. `stroom-all-dbs`) or an embedded MySQL instance.

 Configuring the database used can be done with the JVM argument `-DuseEmbeddedMySql=false`, which can be set in _Run/Debug Configurations_ => _Edit configuration templates..._ => _JUnit_ => _VM options_ in Intellij.
-False will use your local MySQL instance, true with use the embedded one.
+False will use your local MySQL instance, true will use the embedded one.
 The CI build uses the embedded MySQL.

 The pros/cons of using the embedded instance are: